If you are selling your home in North Dakota, the service of a Flat Fee MLS company is your best choice for maximum saving and exposure.

 FSBO.com can be useful for experienced home sellers.

-- Multiple Listing Categories: You get to highlight your listing in a special section dedicated to foreclosure, pre-foreclosure, tax lien, or bankruptcy.
+• Multiple Listing Categories: You get to highlight your listing in specific sections dedicated to foreclosure, pre-foreclosure, tax lien, or bankruptcy.

-In our research, we found some red flags with FSBO.com.
+In our research, we found some drawbacks of FSBO.com.

-- Extra Fees for Listing Photos: If you want to add more than 20 photos to your listing you have to pay extra fees of $50 to $60.
+• Extra Charges for Listing Photos: If you want to add more than 20 photos to your listing, you have to pay extra fees of $50 to $60.

-- Costly Customization: For add-on services like e-lockbox rental and showing service you have to pay $150 and $75 respectively.
-These services are costly compared to other Flat Fee MLS service providers.
+• Expensive à La Carte Services: For add-on services like e-lockbox rental and showing service you have to pay $150 and $75 respectively.
+These services are costly compared to other Flat-fee MLS service providers.

 7. Flat Fee Group